 Yellow Fins further develop breaststroke rhythm and timing: pull, breathe, kick, and glide.
 Students will be introduced to the concepts of proprioception (how the body moves through water) and working upper body and lower body at different tempos.
-They will also will refine sidestroke legs for power and rhythm with arms.
+They will refine sidestroke legs for power and rhythm with arms.

-Blue Fins build endurance to swim 75 yards straight using any stroke, as well as at least 50 yards backstroke, 25 yards butterfly, and 50 yards breaststroke with correct form and posture.
+Blue Fin Blue Fins build endurance to swim 75 yards straight using any stroke, as well as at least 50 yards backstroke, 25 yards butterfly, and 50 yards breaststroke with correct form and posture.
 They also perfect butterfly rhythm and timing.

 Students must understand and demonstrate the correct timing of breaststroke

 Tuna level swimmers drill down and refine the nuances of all the competitive strokes of freestyle, backstroke, breaststroke, and butterfly, and refine the sidestroke for water rescue.
-Students also work toward longer, straight swims including 100 yards each of freestyle, backstroke, and breaststroke, and 50 yards butterfly with controlled, deliberate parts of the specific stroke.
+Students also work toward longer, straight swims including 100 yards each of freestyle, backstroke, breaststroke, and 50 yards butterfly with controlled, deliberate parts of the specific stroke.

 Students must be able to tread water for two minutes using any kick